By Rakesh, Transfer Pricing Lead at BCL Globiz

 Pre-filing consultation → Submission → Review & Negotiation → Agreement Finalization → Ongoing Compliance.

-Rollback Provisions and Types of Advance Pricing Agreements (APAs)
+Types of Advance Pricing Agreements and Rollback Provisions

 Rollback provisions in the context of APAs allow the agreed transfer pricing methodology to be applied to prior years, typically those still open for audit or litigation.
 This ensures consistency between pre-APA and APA periods, reduces disputes, and provides greater tax certainty for the taxpayer.
 Rollback is permitted only where the same functions, assets, and risks exist across the years, and it is not in conflict with existing appellate or judicial decisions.